 State Route 1 spans most of the coast of California; it’s hardly more scenic, however, than when it crosses this isolated tract of mountainous land overhanging the sea right between the central and southern portions of the state.

-Big Sur is home to roughly 1,800-2,000 permanent residents and has very limited tourism infrastructure.
+Big Sur is home to roughly 1,800-2,000 permanent residents and has limited tourism infrastructure.
 Yet even a day trip through its winding highway is worth the drive, if only to spot sea lions and pristine beaches from the dizzyingly tall cliffs.

+If you have more time, there are plenty of activities in Big Sur to keep you occupied.
 Adventurous travelers will enjoy the many trails through the redwoods and the shrubby chaparral.

 12. The Death Valley